Michel Hofman

 Michel Hofman (28 April 1961), is a Belgian Admiral who served as the Chief of Defence of the Belgian Armed Forces from 10 July 2020 to 4 July 2024.
 Prior to his post, he served as the Vice-Chief of Defence.

 Education and Background

 Hofman was born in Ostend, but moved to Brussels at a young age.
 He finished high school at the Royal Cadet School at Brussels, before entering the Royal Military Academy in 1978 as a candidate naval officer, studying social and military sciences (118th All weapons class).
-He also studied at the Ecole de Guerre-Terre (formerly College Interarmées de Défense) at France in 2000.
+He also studied at the École de guerre - Terre (formerly College Interarmées de Défense) at France in 2000.